 Dysuria is typically a sign of urethritis.
 Frequency, urgency, and nocturia are caused by inflammation and irritation of the urinary bladder, suggesting cystitis.

-- Tendency to hold urine for long before urinating, or incomplete bladder emptying, as urine is a conducive medium for bacterial growth.
+The tendency to hold urine for long before urinating, incomplete bladder emptying, and poor toilet hygiene, increase infection risk, as urine is a conducive medium for bacterial growth.

 The diagnosis is made by the characteristic clinical symptoms.
 However, a urine test is also commonly ordered (which should be done so before starting antibiotics).